MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 # Business unit data separation and role-based access control (preview)

-Business unit data separation and role-based access control (RBAC) allow administrators to regulate access to customer profiles, segments, and measures based on business units.
+Business unit support allows administrators to regulate access to customer profiles, segments, and measures based on business units.
 [Learn more about business units and role-based access control in Dataverse](/power-platform/admin/wp-security-cds).

 ## Prerequisites